KShilina/Quiz-App/README.md

 LHL Node Skeleton
 =========
 ### Quiz App
-Quiz app is a simple single-page app that you can use to create, take and share quizzes.
+Quiz app is a simple mulpiple-pages app that you can use to create, take and share quizzes.
 The users will be able to see their recent attempts at a quiz after completing them.

 ## Planning Directory.
 ### Users Stories.